Back to Basics: Our Organizational Workshop

 It’s not just about completing homework.
 We want students to become more academically motivated, curiously engaged learners who make better connections and can draw on positive social support.
 Our ultimate goal is for students to navigate the rigor of college and later pursuits, and advocate for themselves in college and beyond, leading to opportunities that they might not otherwise pursue.

 Above all, our initial workshop – and all the work in our office – is personalized.
-We invite students to reflect on their own tendencies around nutrition, movement, and sleep, and to identify their biggest sources of stress.
+We invite students to reflect on their tendencies around nutrition, movement, and sleep, and to identify their biggest sources of stress.
 We use their reflections as the starting point for collaborative discussions about activities and strategies that can help address and alleviate regular stressors.

 Know someone who might benefit?
 Feel free to contact us!